|Credit Card||Main Features||Annual Fee||Bankwest Zero Platinum||No Foreign Transaction Fees||$0|

 When travelling within Australia, there’s also less to worry about.
 The popular card gives you cover for interstate flight inconvenience, with flight delay expenses up to $100 for a person.
 On top, you’re covered for loss or damage to personal goods up to the value of $1,000 per person.
 Some other domestic insurance benefits also apply.

+This card comes with a lowish purchase rate of 14.99% per annum with up to 55 days interest-free.
 Do you currently not have a Bankwest credit card and want to transfer an outstanding balance over from another card with a different provider?
-If so, you’ll like that the Bankwest Zero Platinum has a decent balance transfer offer of 2.99% interest for the first 9 months, with a 0% transfer fee.
+If so, you’ll like that the Bankwest Zero Platinum has a decent balance transfer offer of 0% interest for the first 34 months, with a 2% transfer fee.

 If, like many people these days, you complete as many of your tasks online as possible, you’ll appreciate Bankwest’s digital offerings.
 You can access and activate your new credit card through the bank’s handy app as soon as you’re approved.